HeliosSoftware/hfs-install/README.md

 The provisioning will take a while (15 mins) but the command execution should show the progress.

+> [!TIP]
-While this command runs, you can proceed with the next step in another terminal if the Bastion Linux instance has been created and is ready.
+> While this command runs, you can proceed with the next step in another terminal if the Bastion Linux instance has been created and is ready.
+>
-When you see the following line in the log, the Bastion Linux Instance is ready and you can SSH to it as described in the next step.
+> When you see the following line in the log, the Bastion Linux Instance is ready and you can SSH to it as described in the next step.

-`HECTOR TODO - ADD LINE`
+>
+> `aws_instance.bastion_server: Creation complete after 14s [id=i-0309d9022f8f4c933]`  (Your id will be different)

 ### Upload your local .aws/config file and SSH to the Bastion Linux Instance ###

 The bastion public IP address can now be found in the AWS EC2 console named `Helios Bastion Server`.

 > [!NOTE]
 > It may take some time for the setup steps of the Bastion instance to complete.
+>
-The steps will be complete when the `/home/ubuntu/.ssh/id_ed25519` is available on the Bastion instance.
+> The steps will be complete when the `/home/ubuntu/.ssh/id_ed25519` is available on the Bastion instance.
+>
-> Verify that the .aws/config file is present and correct
+> Verify that the .aws/config file is present and correct with this command:
+>
 > `cat hfs-install/.aws/config`

 From your local machine, copy your local config file to the Bastion Linux Instance, then ssh to it: